Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 ### Costs and Licenses
 You are responsible for the cost of the Azure services used while running this Quickstart deployment.
 There is no additional cost for using the Quickstart.
 You will need a SAS license to launch this Quickstart.
 Your SAS account team and the SAS Enterprise Excellence Center can advise on the appropriate software licensing and sizing to meet your workload and performance needs.
-The SAS 9.4M7 Visual Analytics and SAS 9.4M7 Visual Statistics Quickstart Template for Azure creates instances as follows:
+The SAS 9.4 Quickstart Template for Azure with SAS Visual Analytics and SAS Visual Statistics creates instances as follows:
-* 1 compute server virtual machine (VM) for the SAS 9.4M7 Visual Analytics and SAS 9.4M7 Visual Statistics server head node, plus the number of VMs for the SAS 9.4M7 Visual Analytics and SAS 9.4M7 Visual Statistics workers (as specified in the Visual Analytics Worker Count parameter)
+* 1 compute server virtual machine (VM) for the SAS Visual Analytics in SAS 9.4M7 and SAS Visual Statistics in SAS 9.4M7 server main node, plus the number of VMs for the SAS Visual Analytics and SAS  Visual Statistics workers (as specified in the Visual Analytics Worker Count parameter)
 * the number of middle tier VMs for the SAS 9.4M7 Mid-Tier server (as specified in the Mid-Tier VM Count parameter)
 * the number of metadata server VMs for the SAS 9.4M7 Metadata clustered server (as specified in the Metadata VM Count parameter)

 <a name="compute"></a>
-#### SAS 9.4M7 Visual Analytics and SAS 9.4M7 Visual Statistics server
+#### SAS Visual Analytics in SAS 9.4M7 and SAS Visual Statistics in SAS 9.4M7 server
 We  recommend that you use at least the memory optimized Standard E16s_v3 VM size.

 Here are some recommended example VM sizes based on the number of licensed cores: